Toy Story Racer: Levels and items

 The PlayStation version has 18 tracks: 11 race tracks and 7 smash arenas.
 Race tracks include Andy's house, Andy's neighborhood, a shopping mall, a pier, the Pizza Planet restaurant, an underground parking lot, and Sid's house.
 Smash arenas include a basketball court, a bowling alley, a cinema, a gas station, and an ice rink.
 A skate park level serves as both a race track and a smash arena.
 The PlayStation version includes eight items that can be used against opponents, including a spinning top, a rocket, electroshock, and a speed booster.
 Items are found in four different coloured boxes located throughout each track, and two items are contained in each box.

 The Game Boy Color version has 10 tracks across three locations: Andy's house, Andy's neighborhood, and Pizza Planet.
 The tracks in the GBC version are pre-rendered as full motion video, allowing for a 3D effect.
 The character sprites are overlaid on the video and move forward automatically with the track, while the player controls the steering of the chosen character.
 Icons are located on the track and can be collected by the player, resulting in a random effect on the player's vehicle.
 The icons can slow down the vehicle, or can aid the player by providing abilities such as invincibility or temporary top speed.
 Coins are scattered on the track as well, and can be collected by the player to increase the high score.

 Release

 In the United States, Toy Story Racer was released for PlayStation and Game Boy Color in March 2001.
-In 2010, the game received a downloadable PlayStation 3 re-release through the PlayStation Store as a PS one Classic.
+In 2010, the game was digitally re-released on the PlayStation Store as a PS one Classic for PlayStation 3 and PlayStation Portable.
 The re-release was published in the United States on July 27, followed by a European release on August 25.
 The re-release became compatible with the PlayStation Vita on August 29, 2012.
+Both versions of the game will be re-released in 2026 as part of the Toy Story: Retro Roundup! compilation.